© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mynydd Pen-y-fal round cairns is a scheduled monument protected by Cadw under reference BR318.
 View the official record →

-Mynydd Pen-y-fal round cairns is a Bronze Age funerary monument located in Breconshire, Wales.
+Mynydd Pen-y-fal round cairns are Bronze Age funerary monuments situated on high ground in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR318.

 Mynydd Pen-y-fal round cairns dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mynydd Pen-y-fal round cairns is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR318.